wahsandaruwan/pixart_signin_signup_page/README.md

+## PixArt studios login page front end

-## This is an amazing Login and Signup system for fictional comapny called, PixArt Studios.
+### This is an amazing Login and Signup system for fictional comapny called, PixArt Studios.

 #### Technologies Used: